Jbleezy/BO1-Reimagined/README.md

 ## Players
 * Unlimited sprint
 * Backwards move speed, strafe move speed, and sprint strafe move speed are now all at 100%
-* Players automatically get 3 self revives in solo (except for on Moon before initially leaving No Man's Land)
+* Self revives in solo are active whenever the player has at least 1 perk
 * Decreased normal health regeneration time from 2.4 seconds to 2 seconds
 * Decreased low health regeneration delay from 5 seconds to 4 seconds
 * Normal health regeneration rate is no longer instant